Youtirsin/dst-server-starter/README.md

 # dst-server-starter
- a one-file script to install and start Dont Starve Together dedicated server
+a one-file script to install and start Dont Starve Together dedicated server on ubuntu.

+## Usage